Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 1881 James and Anne are still residing at 26 Victoria Street, Maidenhead, Berkshire.
 James Jr is now working as a shop man in St Martin in the Fields, in London, Sophia and her husband Samuel are living and working in Queen's Square, High Wycombe and Martha Jane and her family are living and working in Great Marlow, Buckinghmashire.

 In 1891 James and Anne are still living in Victoria Street in Maidenhead.
 James's occupation is now listed as a retired station master.
-Just a year after that Census was taken, James passed away aged 79 years.
-Anne followed him to the grave in 1895 aged 85.
+Just a year after that Census was taken, James passed away on Boxing Day of 1892, aged 79 years.
+On 4th January 1893 the Maidenhead Advertiser reported:

 Sunday, 2 February 2014